Today’s post is going to cover ten tips about how to find cheap flights. Give this one a quick read. Your wallet will thank you later.

 I’m embarrassed to say that I’ve been flying since I was 9 months old and just created frequent flyer numbers this past March.
 With all the miles I’ve flown, especially on flights like LA to Sydney and NYC to Beijing, I would’ve probably had enough points for a few free domestic flights by now.
 Don’t make the same mistake I did and create accounts!
 If you live in the US and travel often here are the frequent flyer accounts you should have:

 Travel credit cards are another way to accumulate points.
 By signing up for a travel card, you earn a ton of points.
 A lot of travelers will do this repeatedly, in a way called travel hacking, and collect points from their everyday spending.
-Kara and Nate, my favorite travel bloggers, have 20+ credit cards they do this with!
 Not saying this is for everyone, but opening up a card can save you thousands if you fly often.
 I have the Bank of America Travel Rewards card and really like it!
 For every travel-related dollar I spend, I earn one point which can be used to buy flights, pay off my bill, etc. It’s free money!

 5. Get Comfy With Budget Airlines